Quick Tutorial on Configuring CLion on Windows

 To begin with, you need either Visual Studio 2013, 2015 or 2017 to be installed on your system.
 Having that, configure CLion to use Visual C++ compiler:

-- Now you need to set up Microsoft Visual C++ compiler as your environment.
-Go the the and select the Visual Studio home radio button.
+- Set up Microsoft Visual C++ compiler as your environment.
+Go to the Toolchains settings dialog ( ) and select Visual Studio from the list of available environments.
 Note, that CLion automatically detects the Visual Studio version installed on your system.

-- After that you need to configure the architecture, version and platform.
-Expand the Build, Execution, Deployment node of the Settings dialog and select CMake.
-Specify there the architecture (x86, amd64, x86_arm, amd64_arm, etc), type of a platform (store or uwp or leave it blank) and version (Windows SDK name or leave it blank).
+- Specify the architecture (x86, amd64, x86_arm, amd64_arm, etc), type of a platform (store or uwp or leave it blank) and version (Windows SDK name or leave it blank).

 - That's all.
 Now you can build your project with MSVC and run it.
 Note, that CLion will run CMake with the NMake generator in this case.